Social Providers

 This page is part of the Authentication documentation.

 OAuth social providers let users authenticate with existing accounts from Google, GitHub, and other identity providers.
-The kit includes Google OAuth pre-configured - add your credentials to enable it.
-Adding additional providers requires creating a plugin file and registering the provider with Better Auth.
-The sign-in forms automatically display buttons for configured providers.
+This repo ships Google provider wiring.
+The sign-in forms only display buttons for providers listed in NEXT_PUBLIC_AUTH_OAUTH_PROVIDERS, and the provider must also be configured server-side.

 OAuth social providers are third-party identity providers (Google, GitHub, Microsoft, etc.) that handle authentication and return user identity to your app via the OAuth 2.0 protocol.